Travel, experience, conserve with

 Typical Itinerary

-1. Day 1: Depart UK and fly to Toulouse
+1. Day 1: Depart UK & fly to Toulouse

 Accommodation: Hotel La Truite Dorée, 7-nights

-Today, we explore several wildlife-rich sites along the Cele and Vers Valleys, taking in many habitats from cliffs high above the river, to karst limestone grasslands and oak woodlands.
-Birds that may feature include golden orioles singing from riverside poplars, nightingales and melodious and Western bonelli’s warblers serenading us from the scrub, and woodlarks and black-winged kites in the open pastures.
+Today, we explore several wildlife-rich sites along the Célé and Vers Valleys, taking in many habitats from cliffs high above the river, to karst limestone grasslands and oak woodlands.
+Birds that may feature include golden orioles singing from riverside poplars, nightingales and melodious and western Bonelli’s warblers serenading us from the scrub, and woodlarks and black kites in the open pastures.

-As we pass through the limestone plateaus, there will be a colourful spread of wildflowers to enjoy, with orchids galore.
+As we pass through the limestone plateaus, there's a colourful spread of wildflowers to enjoy, with orchids galore.
 As the day warms up, we hope to observe a myriad of butterfly species from adonis, mazarine and small blues, to spotted, dark green, silver-washed and twin-spot fritillary, and hopefully find the striking white admiral and cleopatra, among many others.

-Each day will involve gentle-paced walks through a variety of habitats, with stops for lunch at a local café or as a picnic out in the field.
+Each day involves gentle-paced walks through a variety of habitats, with stops for lunch at a local café or as a picnic out in the field.

-Today, we enjoy the exploration of our guide's home at Les Teyssonnieres at our own pace.
-Here, with 12 hectares of oak woodland, juniper scrub, limestone paving and flower-rich meadows to explore, there will be a plethora of wildlife highlights.
+Today, we explore our guide's home at Les Teyssonnières at our own pace.
+Here, with 12 hectares of oak woodland, juniper scrub, limestone paving and flower-rich meadows to explore, there's a plethora of wildlife highlights.
 Butterflies are everywhere, and more than 60 species have been recorded at the site, including many spectacular and sought-after species.
-A closer look amongst the wildflowers may reveal other fascinating insects such as conehead mantis, black-yellow owlfly, owly sulphur and perhaps the enormous great capricorn beetle.
+A closer look amongst the wildflowers may reveal other fascinating insects such as conehead mantis, owly sulphur owlfly and perhaps the beautiful striped shield bug.

-Another highlight of our time here will be the opportunity to use four dedicated wildlife photography hides that offer the chance of close views and photography with species such as turtle dove, hoopoe, hawfinch, cirl bunting, and red squirrel.
+Another highlight of our time here is the opportunity to use four dedicated wildlife photography hides that offer the chance of close views and photography with species such as turtle dove, hoopoe, hawfinch, cirl bunting, and red squirrel.

-Today we discover the Les Landes de Frau and Les Arques reserves, with their acidic heathlands and wetlands, offering us a different range of butterflies, orchids and birds.
-Butterflies may include chequered skipper, silver-studded and large blue, while overhead soaring birds of prey may include the magnificent short-toed eagle or a beautifully marked honey buzzard.
+Today, we visit the village of Les Arques and follow a circular walk through its wildflower meadows, marshland, streams and woodland, offering us a different range of butterflies, orchids and birds.
+Butterflies may include several fritillaries, silver-studded and large blue, while overhead soaring birds of prey may include the magnificent short-toed eagle or a beautifully marked honey buzzard.
 Around the ponds, we may find Cetti's warbler, kingfisher and a host of dragonflies such as emperor, downy emerald, and banded and beautiful demoiselles.

 Wild boar, although elusive, are also common in this area alongside other mammals such as roe deer, brown hare and red squirrel.

-6. Day 6: Pech Merle caves and a visit to the Montclar Forest
+7. Day 7: Pech Merle Caves & a Visit to the Montclar Forest

 Through the cave's varied geological history and the influence of water over millennia, this site offers incredible examples of many cave features, from stalactites, stalagmites, columns, draperies, to calcite floors.
 There are also prehistoric human footprints and scratch marks left by bears.

 While many of the region’s forests are predominantly oak, at the Montclar forest we can experience a typical pine forest.
-Here a range of different bird and insect species may be found, including honey buzzard, crested tit, black woodpecker, redstart, woodlark and red-backed shrike.
+Here a range of different bird and insect species may be found, including honey buzzard, crested tit, black woodpecker, redstart, woodlark and firecrest, while a vibrant array of orchids fill the meadows.

-7. Day 7: Village of St Cirq Lapopie and Les Teyssonnieres
+8. Day 8: Village of St Cirq Lapopie & Return to UK

 During our visit, we take in various viewpoints where a selection of birdlife may be seen.
 Ravens, peregrine falcons, black kites and short-toed eagles often soar along the nearby cliffs, while flocks of screaming swifts and crag martins dash overhead.